Hellicar-Studio/NewellDay/README.md

 	15. on DefaultMediaCost double click the Ethernet DWORD Value key and change the value from 1 to 2.
 	16. Click OK.
 	17. Restart your computer.
+3. Set App to auto-Launch.
+	1. press **WIN+R** and enter shell:startup.
+	2. Enter the folder that comes up and right click and select New > Shortcut.
+	3. Add a line to the shortcut that looks like this: "C:/Path/To/program.exe" --flagA --flagB ...